WEDNESDAY 24 JULY 2024

 Dunster Country Fair Dog Shows

-Dunster Country Fair boasts a wide range of canine events for both the avid competitor and for children and the whole family to enjoy, including Minehead and District Canine Society Show, Family Dog Show and Dog Agility!
+Dunster Country Fair boasts a wide range of canine events for both the avid competitor and for children and the whole family to enjoy, including Minehead and District Canine Society Show, Fun Dog Show and Dog Agility!

-Family Dog Show
+Fun Dog Show

 PRIZES KINDLY DONATED BY